-The Civil Contingencies Act (CCA) 2004 (see section 1.4) requires all plans to contain training and exercising schedules.
+The Civil Contingencies Act (CCA) 2004 (see section 1.4) requires all plans to contain training to be included in plans.

-The legislation requires the provision of training for all staff who would support emergencies to be included in plans.
 The training should extend beyond those employed by the responder and include contractors and any other relevant organisations, including voluntary ones, that might be used to support the plan.